imkaywu/PSKit/src/example-based-ps/README.md

 - `main_ivbrdf`: example-based PS for objects with invariant BRDF

-### `include/`:

-- `decode`: decode from RGB image to normal map;

-- `encode`: encode from normal map to RGB image;

-- `esti_surf`: estimate height map from normal map

-- `gen_normals`: generate uniformly distributed normals

-- `read_normals`: read normals from a text file

-- `show_surfNorm`: display the surface normal

-### `DfN`: multiple algorithm to integrate a surface from normal/gradient map

-- `compute_heightMap`: compute the height map based on normal map and mask using linear least squares

-- `integrate_horn2: estimate height map using Horn's method

-- `DepthFromGradient`: estimate height map from gradient map, from Ying Xiong's DfGBox

-### `io/`:

-- `write_ply`: write vertex and color information into a PLY file

 ### `src/`:

 - `exap_based_ps_vsbrdf`: implementation of example-based photometric stereo of objects with SVBRDF